Travel | North America

-I had already tried Big Thunder Mountain, and it was jerky and made me motion sick.
+I had already tried Big Thunder Mountain Railroad, and it was jerky and made me motion sick.
 So I was very nervous about another roller coaster, no matter how small it might be.
 The ride we settled on was the Seven Dwarfs Mine Train.
-As we waited in line, I tried to silence my fears by looking at the tiny children who were ahead of me.
+The roller coaster is located in Fantasyland, behind the Cinderella Castle and directly across from the Many Adventures of Winnie the Pooh.
+There was a long wait time (I think it was around a 150-minute wait), but we managed to get a Fast Pass and skip the long lines.
+As we waited in the (much shorter) line, I tried to silence my fears by looking at the tiny children who were ahead of me.
+(The height requirement for this ride is only 38 inches).
 I told myself that if THEY could do it, I could do it!

-We made it to the front of the line, then we got strapped in and I prepared to die.
-Riders board the train indoors.
+We made it to the front of the line, then a cast member strapped us in... and I prepared to die.
+Riders board the Mine Train cars indoors.
 As you take off, you can see the tracks turning ahead of you towards the outdoors, but you can't see where they're going.
 The Mine Train's fear factor is mostly because of this inability to see what's coming.
 In several instances, there appears to be a big drop ahead, but it's only a small one.

 The tracks on this roller coaster were very smooth, which helped me avoid motion sickness.
 It wasn't jerky, and my stomach didn't end up in my throat.
+The ride only reaches a top speed of 34 MPH, so it's pretty tame.
 As for my fear of heights, the tracks were never far removed from the ground; as the tracks went higher, there was still actual earth right underneath the tracks.

 At the end of it, Snow White and the Dwarfs threw me a celebration for making it to the end.
 (I heard they do that for everyone, but I doubt that's true.)
 In the end, instead of dying, I was finally able to experience a little bit of what I assume that other people enjoy about roller coasters: the (slight) thrill, adrenaline, wind in my hair.

-Maybe one day I'll manage to try every roller coaster at Walt Disney World (but I'll be honest, probably not the Aerosmith one).
+Maybe one day I'll manage to try the other roller coasters at Walt Disney World, like Space Mountain and Slinky Dog Dash (but I'll be honest, probably not the Roller Coaster Starring Aerosmith).
 I also look forward to returning to the Seven Dwarfs Mine Train.
-I'm sure that the second time around, I'll be able to enjoy it, minus the fear I had the first time.
+I'm sure that the next time around, I'll be able to enjoy it, minus the fear I had the first time.
 If you're also a motion-sick, roller-coaster-fearing adult like myself, I recommend that you try this one.
 I think it's a great place for our kind to start.

-If you're still feeling uncertain, here's a video of the full ride, along with some of my commentary right afterwards.
+If you're still feeling uncertain, here's a video of my full ride experience, along with some of my commentary right afterwards.